-Mathura Santhirasegaram is an associate of Wood Gold LLP and practices Family Law.
+Mathura Santhirasegaram is an associate of Wood Gold LLP and practices Family Law, Child Protection Law and Wills.

 Mathura obtained a Bachelor of Arts (Honours) and a Master of Arts from York University and her law degree from the University of Windsor.
 During her time at law school, Mathura was a member of the Pro Bono Students of Canada and participated in a project aimed at making the banking industry more accessible for marginalized communities.
 Mathura also participated as a classroom facilitator in the Windsor High School Outreach Program, encouraging young students to pursue careers in the legal field.
 Mathura has a passion for advocacy and was awarded a distinction for her first year Legal Research and Writing Moot.